 If you need surgery, tell the surgeon ahead of time that you are using Percodan.
 You may need to stop using the medicine for a short time.

 Do not stop using Percodan suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Percodan.
+Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture, heat, and light.

 Keep track of your medicine.
 Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.